 ACCESS Academy is an alternative school for highly gifted students in grades 1-8.
 The academy is currently located at Rose City Park School.
-Moving ACCESS Academy to Humboldt School will:
+Moving ACCESS Academy will:

-- ✓ Provide relief from overcrowding at Beverly Cleary School - ✓ Create an appropriately sized K-5 feeder school in the Roseway Heights Middle School cluster - ✓ Allow K-4 students at Roseway Heights to transition together to Rose City Park when their school converts from a K-8 to a middle school - ✓ Require the relocation of Kairos PDX Charter School - ✓ Allow the ACCESS program to grow - ✓ Offer a more central location and reduced travel times for many ACCESS students
+- ✓ Provide relief from overcrowding at Beverly Cleary Elementary School - ✓ Create an appropriately sized K-5 feeder school in the Roseway Heights Middle School cluster - ✓ Allow K-4 students at Roseway Heights to transition together to Rose City Park Elementary School when their school converts from a K-8 to a middle school - ✓ Allow the ACCESS program to grow